digital-fabric/polyphony/docs/overview.md

 support for HTTP 1 & 2, WebSockets, TLS/SSL termination and more.
 Polyphony also
 provides fiber-aware adapters for connecting to PostgreSQL and Redis servers.
 More adapters are being actively developed.

-### Features
-{: .no_toc }

-- Co-operative scheduling of concurrent tasks using Ruby fibers.
-- High-performance event reactor for handling I/O, timer, and other events.
-- Natural, sequential programming style that makes it easy to reason about concurrent code.
-- Abstractions and constructs for controlling the execution of concurrent code: supervisors, cancel scopes, throttling, resource pools etc.
-- Code can use native networking classes and libraries, growing support for third-party gems such as pg and redis.
-- Use stdlib classes such as TCPServer and TCPSocket and Net::HTTP.
-- Impressive performance and scalability characteristics, in terms of both throughput and memory consumption (see below)

 ## Taking Polyphony for a Spin